 Old repairs often indicate structural weakness and can disguise problems underneath.
 Some modern resins allow breaks to be joined almost invisibly.
 If the join hasn't been retouched, you should be able to spot it using a magnifying glass.
-Areas of loss are often filled with plaster or resin materials and then painted to disguise them.
-In time the paint will discolour or flake away.
+Areas of loss will have often been filled with plaster or resin materials and then painted to disguise them.
+Often the paint will have discoloured over time.

 If you are likely to make an insurance claim, photograph the scene of the accident before anything is moved.
 Collect all the fragments, no matter how small.
 Fragments can travel quite a distance after impact, so look carefully to find all the pieces.

 Place larger pieces into a tray or box, padding or loosely wrapping them with clean tissue or acid-free paper.
 Use self-sealing bags for small pieces.
 Avoid sticky labels, which can be difficult to remove.
-Try not to touch the broken edges as fingermarks can make rebonding difficult.
+Try not to touch the broken edges as fingermarks can make it difficult to bond the pieces.
 Resist the urge to try to fit any pieces back together - edges are always fragile.
 Consult a ceramics conservator for the best possible repair.

 In rare cases, there may be a manufacturing fault that can cause cracks to develop in the body or crazing in the glaze, particularly where there are sudden changes in temperatures, for example from direct sunlight or spotlights.